Why we need to start eating alpaca

 The meat is tender and has a mild flavour.
 Neck chops can be tough so we cover them with water and cook them on low in our slow cooker with garlic and a mix of root and other vegetables for 12 hours or until the meat is separating from the bone.
 At that point we dispose of the bones; the meat and vegetables can be eaten ‘as is’ or thickened and made into pies.

-An alternative is to thinly slice it, then marinate and barbeque it, or use it in Asian dishes.
-We like a Korean bulgogi marinade which uses soy, sugar, green onion, minced garlic, sesame seeds, oil and black pepper.
+An alternative is to thinly slice it, then marinate and barbecue it, or use it in Asian dishes.
+We like a Korean bulgogi marinade which uses soy, sugar, green onion, minced garlic, sesame seeds, oil, and black pepper.

 We also make a finely textured and flavoursome alpaca burger using fresh herbs from the garden, a bit of flour and garlic, some tomato purée and 2-3 eggs.
 I can’t tell you yet whether there is a decline in meat quality as animals age.
 Those who have tried it say not, and if this is the case then it is most fortunate for a potential alpaca meat industry.